-The HTA found the Designated Individual (DI), the Licence Holder (LH), the practices and all aspects of the premises to be suitable in accordance with the requirements of the legislation, subject to the identified shortfalls.
+The HTA found the Designated Individual and the Licence Holder to be suitable in accordance with the requirements of the legislation.
 Particular examples of strengths and good practice are included in the concluding comments section of the report.

 The HTA's regulatory requirements